stefanlenoach/Reddit-Bot-Maker/README.md

 ##upvoter.rb

 Uses the list of generated usernames in reddit_bots.txt to upvote a post.
+In the upvoter.rb file, change the ```goto``` link to whichever post you want upvoted.
 To use, run ```ruby upvoter.rb``` in the terminal from the project folder.